duck-compiler/duckc/docs/001-getting-started.md

 ---

 # 1. Installation
-In this step, you'll install [dargo](./dargo.md) to you computer.
-Dargo comes with everything needed to setup and build a project.
+Dargo is our buildtool, it comes with everything needed to setup and build a project.

-Clone the master branch of our github repository.
+To install dargo, clone the master branch of our github repository

 ```sh
 git clone git@github.com:duck-compiler/duckc.git